Policy on Extenuating Circumstances Affecting Assessment

 - Social obligations and similar avoidable commitments such as: holidays, weddings, parties, routine medical appointments.

-- Accidentally submitting the wrong file to an online assessment, as it is the student’s responsibility to check on this.
+- Avoidable study-related factors such as computer failure, printer malfunction, deadline congestion, lost notes.
+For example, accidentally submitting the wrong file to an online assessment, as it is the student’s responsibility to ensure that the correct version is submitted.

 - Misreading the exam timetable.

-- Visa issues are not normally accepted.
+- Visa issues are not normally accepted under any circumstances.

-- Minor life events, unless the circumstances have had a disproportionate impact on the student.
+- Minor life events unless the circumstances have had a disproportionate impact on the student.

 - Serious illness, accident or well-being issue that is incapacitating or an unexpected deterioration in a long-term condition.
 Medical certification is normally expected to be provided and should clearly apply to the period immediately prior to an assessment date.

-- Where a student is unable to attend/take an assessment due to covid-19.
+- Where a student is unable to attend/take an assessment due to COVID-19.
 Medical certification or proof of a positive test result is normally expected to be provided and should clearly apply to the assessment date or a short period immediately prior to an assessment date.

 - Religious fasting which significantly affects health and prevents a student from undertaking an examination/assessment.

-- Diagnosed/assessed anxiety and stress relating to examinations/assessments supported either by medical certification or an adjustment proforma.
+- Diagnosed/assessed anxiety and stress relating to examinations/assessments supported either by medical certification or an adjustment pro forma.
 Evidence should clearly apply to the assessment date or a short period immediately prior to an assessment date.

 - Symptoms of an infectious disease that could be harmful if passed on to others.
 Medical certification is normally expected to be provided and should clearly apply to the assessment date or a short period immediately prior to an assessment date.